abyrne55/cs411-a3/docs/ideas.md

 **APIs Used:** [Spotify](https://developer.spotify.com), [Leafly](https://developer.leafly.com)

-**Database Usage:** Will be used as a user info store as for caching, since Leafly imposes a 420 request/day limit.
+**Database Usage:** Will be used as a user info store and for API request caching, since Leafly imposes a 420 request/day limit.

 ## Spotify & Google Calendar
 TBA